adlnet/xAPI-Spec/xAPI.md

 be used to assert authority.

 ###### LRS Requirements:

-* The LRS SHOULD overwrite the authority on all stored recieved statements, based on the credentials used to send those statements.
+* The LRS SHOULD overwrite the authority on all stored received statements, based on the credentials used to send those statements.

 * The LRS MAY leave the submitted authority unchanged but SHOULD do so only where a strong trust relationship has been established, and with extreme caution.

 * The LRS MUST ensure that all statements stored have an authority.

 If a statement is stored using a validated OAuth connection, and the LRS creates